eserie/wax-ml/CONTRIBUTING.md

 ### How to Contribute, Best Practices

-All contributions to `WAX` are done via [pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) from GitHub users'
+All contributions to `WAX-ML` are done via [pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) from GitHub users'
-"forks" (i.e., copies) of the [WAX repository](https://github.com/eserie/wax-ml).
+"forks" (i.e., copies) of the [WAX-ML repository](https://github.com/eserie/wax-ml).

 Once you open a pull request (which should be opened against the ``main`` branch, not against any of the other branches), please make sure to